Hassium: Isotopes

-Atomic nuclei have well-established nuclear shells, and the existence of these shells provides nuclei with additional stability.
-If a nucleus has certain numbers of protons or neutrons, called magic numbers, that complete certain nuclear shells, then the nucleus is even more stable against decay.
+Atomic nuclei have well-established nuclear shells, which make nuclei more stable.
+If a nucleus has certain numbers (magic numbers) of protons or neutrons, that complete a nuclear shell, then the nucleus is even more stable against decay.
 The highest known magic numbers are 82 for protons and 126 for neutrons.
 This notion is sometimes expanded to include additional numbers between those magic numbers, which also provide some additional stability and indicate closure of "sub-shells".
-In contrast to the better-known lighter nuclei, superheavy nuclei are deformed.
+Unlike the better-known lighter nuclei, superheavy nuclei are deformed.
 Until the 1960s, the liquid drop model was the dominant explanation for nuclear structure.
-It suggested that the fission barrier would disappear for nuclei with about 280 nucleons.
+It suggested that the fission barrier would disappear for nuclei with ~280 nucleons.
 It was thus thought that spontaneous fission would occur nearly instantly before nuclei could form a structure that could stabilize them; it appeared that nuclei with Z ≈ 103 were too heavy to exist for a considerable length of time.